infovillasimius/py_amr2fred/README.md

 ## Parameter [alt_api]

-[True] the library will use alt.
+- [True] the library will use alt.
 API

-[False] the library will use default API
+- [False] the library will use default API

 ## Parameter [multilingual]

-[True] the library will use multilingual API
+- [True] the library will use multilingual API

-[False] the library will use "English only" API
+- [False] the library will use "English only" API

+## Parameter [graphic]

+- [svg] return a svg string
+- [png] returns a png tmp_file

+## !!Attention!!

+- In order to generate graphical output (such as PNG or SVG files), you must have Graphviz installed on your system.
+You can download and install it from [Graphviz's Official Website](https://graphviz.org/).
+If Graphviz is not installed, the library will return a String containing the graph translated into the .dot graphic language instead of generating the PNG or SVG graphical output.

+- When a PNG file is generated, the temporary file will not be automatically deleted.
+You need to manually manage or delete the file after using it.